 What is the Medical Training Initiative?

-The MTI provides one possible entry route for overseas doctors wishing to work in the NHS.
+The Medical Training Initiative (MTI) is a scheme that provides an entry route for overseas doctors wishing to train and develop their skills in the NHS before returning to their own country.
 The scheme allows suitably qualified overseas postgraduate medical specialists to undertake a fixed period of training in the UK, normally within the NHS, before returning back to their own healthcare systems.

-From April 2017 the Department of Health (DH), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed changes to the arrangements for processing applications for MTI Certificates of Sponsorship (CoS) from applicants from countries, other than those identified as Department for International Development (DfID) priority countries or World Bank low income (LI) and lower middle income (LMI) countries.
+In 2017 the Department of Health and Social Care (DHSC), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed changes to the arrangements for processing applications for MTI Certificates of Sponsorship (CoS) from applicants from countries, other than those identified as Department for International Development (DfID) priority countries or World Bank low income (LI) and lower middle income (LMI) countries.

-New applications from countries not considered DfID priority or LI and LMI countries received after 1 April 2017 will be placed on a revised waiting list and will be processed only if and when there is capacity.
+Applications from countries not considered DfID priority or LI and LMI countries received will be placed on a revised waiting list and will be processed only if and when there is capacity.

 Please find out more information on the Academy of Medical Royal Colleges website.